AqueductHub/aqueductcore/docs/cli.md

 summary: Aqueduct CLI for importing and exporting experiments.
 ---

-Aqueduct provides its Command Line Interface (CLI) with two main commands: `export` and `import`.
+Aqueduct provides its Command Line Interface (CLI), `aqueduct`, with two main commands: `export` and `import`.
 These commands are used to export experiments data and files from the current Aqueduct instance into a `.tar.gz` file.
 This file can be later imported.
 This document provides a brief overview of how to use the Aqueduct CLI.
 For each command, it lists the usage, arguments, and options.

 ## Global Options